Office of the Director

 The Office of the Director provides overall leadership and direction for the Human Resources portfolio in its provision of professional human resources services across the University.
 The Office of the Director is responsible for the management, coordination and implementation of core and strategic HR services and relevant projects aligned to the ACU Strategic Plan.
 The Office of the Director includes specialist roles focused on international recruitment as well as HR communications.

 Organisational Change and Workforce Strategy supports the university to achieve an optimum workforce, delivering against the Strategic Plan objectives, and, regulatory (TEQSA) requirements.
 In understanding the workforce profile, and workforce productivity measures, this area influences and impacts the processes that support academic careers and academic culture, and, senior management and executive appointments.

 Organisational Change has responsibility for the Framework for Leading and Managing Change and specialises in supporting the university’s leadership to achieve the optimum workforce profile through effective change.

 The Employment Relations & Safety unit incorporates Employment Relations, Work Health & Safety and Wellbeing, associated employment, people and safety policy development, enterprise bargaining and implementation, and relevant committees administration.

 The unit consists of specialist staff who provide expert advice and guidance on employee relations/employment law issues and assist in complex case management as required.

 The unit also has specialist staff who work with stakeholders across the University to identify and manage safety risks, monitor and respond to incident reports, and to ensure that ACU is a safe and healthy environment for staff, students and visitors.

-HR participates regularly in internal and external audits and this unit coordinates HR’s involvement from the development of the scope, arrangements for the audit, coordination of resources across HR, receiving the report and developing the HR Response and Progress Report.
+HR participates regularly in internal and external audits and this unit coordinates HR’s involvement from the initial development of the scope to the final report response and progress reports.